pieelab/sticky_card_monitoring/README.md

 The first stage effectively flags probable arthropods, while the second stage further classifies those probable arthropods into the pest classes of interest.

-The labeller is based on [`ResNet50`](https://doi.org/10.48550/arXiv.1512.03385) [`DinoV2`](https://github.com/facebookresearch/dinov2) architecture and uses ImageNet-1k weights.
+The labeller is based on [`ResNet50`](https://doi.org/10.48550/arXiv.1512.03385) and [`DinoV2`](https://github.com/facebookresearch/dinov2) architectures and uses ImageNet-1k weights.
 Class imbalance characterizes both training and expected deployment data.
 The dataset used to build the models was composed as follows:

 - 81,546 Arthropod
   - 697 Small_black_weevil